Shilo (Israeli settlement): Biblical namesake

 Shilo is named after the biblical city of Shiloh, which held an important place in the Biblical history of the Jewish people.
-Its remains make up the Tel Shiloh archaeological site, which lies to the immediate west of modern Shilo settlement.
+Shilo is identified with Khirbet Seilun, also known as Tel Shiloh; the archaeological site is north-west of the settlement of Shilo.
 The first archaeological excavations began in 1922–1932 by a Danish expedition, which placed the finds in the Danish National Museum in Copenhagen.

+Under international law an occupying power is not permitted to carry out archaeological excavations except to preserve or rescue a site.
 In 1980, Israel Finkelstein, an archaeologist from Bar-Ilan University, initiated four seasons of digs and many finds were revealed including coins, storage jars, and other artifacts.
 Many are preserved at Bar-Ilan University.
 In 1981–1982, Zeev Yeivin and Rabbi Yoel Bin-Nun excavated at the presumed site of the tabernacle.
 Ceramics and Egyptian figurines were found.

 In the summer of 2010, excavations at Tel Shiloh were carried out under the auspices of the Staff Officer for Archeology in the Civilian Administration Antiquities Unit in cooperation with the Mateh Binyamin Regional Council.
 A portion of the Canaanite period wall from 3700 years ago was uncovered in an attempt to ascertain if this was the first evidence of civilization.
 One notable find, not far from the wall, was a Roman coin from the period of the Bar Kokhba revolt.

-A second season of excavation revealed a large structure, perhaps of an administrative character, originating in the Byzantine period (4th–7th centuries) but built on a Roman period floor.